dharmi04/iNav-Labs/README.md

 ## Features

 - Modern and responsive design
-- Interactive components to demonstrate MADI functionalities
+- Interactive components to demonstrate functionalities
 - Easy navigation for users to explore different sections
 - Fast and optimized performance with Vite